 All necessary information about the order should be contained on the purchase order.
 This allows retailers to easily track their order history.
 The order will be automatically stored in your POS system.

-Below is a purchase order with KORONA point of sale:
+Below is a purchase order with KORONA POS:

 How Do You Use Purchase Orders with a Point of Sale System?